DanOlds/RoboMage/docs/llm-chat-guide.md

 ## 🎯 Specific Use Cases

 **For New Features:**
 "I want to add [feature] to RoboMage.
-Please review the current architecture in the context files and suggest how to implement this while maintaining the dual API design."
+Please review the current microservices architecture in the context files and suggest how to implement this while maintaining compatibility with existing services and the dual API design."

+**For Dashboard Phase 2 Work:**
+"I'm working on Dashboard Phase 2 - integrating the peak analysis service into the dashboard analysis tab.
+Please review the current dashboard framework and service client architecture to understand the integration patterns."

 **For Bug Fixes:**
 "I'm seeing [error] in RoboMage.
 Please check the relevant test files and data models to understand the expected behavior."